daaronr/micro-giving-pub/readme.md

 - [Web book for Beem2038 (Intermediate Microeconomics for business and politics students)](be2024-bd-copy/index.html)

+Created using the [Bookdown package](https://bookdown.org/yihui/bookdown/), with the Gitbook format (as well as, in the CSS, some style elements from 'tufte_html_book')

 # Pandoc (Latex enhanced) to pdf slides/handouts; material and process for two modules (Beem101 and BEE2024)